luckyhyosun/fullstackopen/README.md

 + [Conditional Rendering](https://fullstackopen.com/en/part1/a_more_complex_state_debugging_react_apps#conditional-rendering) / Logic
 + Componentization (Breaking UI into reusable pieces)
 + Performance Optimization (Efficient updates and minimizing resource usage)

+**🐬 Pro Tips**
+When people talk about **state management**:
++ They manage state **across the whole app**, shared between multiple components.
++ They can:
+  - Persist state
+  - Sync state across pages
+  - Handle complex updates and side effects
+  - Connect to external APIs easily
++ Even though React has `useState` and `useReducer`, which allows a component to store and update its own state.
+So this is **component-level state**.
+React alone doesn’t provide a built-in solution for these tasks above.
+So they have to use another libraries like **Redux, MobX, Zustand, Recoil**.

 ### Functional Programming
 [Functional programming](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) is a programming paradigm in which we try to bind everything in pure mathematical functions.
 It is a declarative style.
 Its main focus is on “what to solve,” in contrast to an imperative style, where the main focus is on “how to solve.”
 It uses expressions instead of statements.
 An expression is evaluated to produce a value, whereas a statement is executed to assign variables.